 Spartanburg County assistance programs.

 A low to moderate income family can get financial help for their bills, rent, nutritional needs and so much more.
-There are non-profit organizations, churches, and charities in Spartanburg County that offer help with housing costs, including rent or mortgages.
-There is free food from pantries, home care for the elderly or disabled, free groceries, child care, and much more.
+There are non-profit organizations, churches, government assistance programs and charities in Spartanburg County that offer help with paying housing costs, including rent or mortgages.
+There is free food from pantries, home care for the elderly or disabled, free school supplies or groceries, child care, and much more.

 Help with paying rent, security deposits, and utilities